-In wolves-versus-cattle clash in northeast Washington, theft allegations leveled against “range riders”
+In wolves-versus-cattle clash in northeast Washington, theft allegations leveled against ‘range riders’

 Range riding

-Each spring, ranchers in northeast Washington send their cattle into the steep and thickly-treed Colville National Forest, where most of the state’s more than 120 wolves roam.
+Each spring, ranchers in northeast Washington send their cattle into the steep and thickly treed Colville National Forest, where most of the state’s more than 120 wolves roam.
 In a predator-free landscape this was a tenable situation.
 But since wolves returned to the state in 2008, they have killed cattle each year.

 And because of the area’s topography, many traditional nonlethal deterrents — pastures, dogs, lights and colored flags tied to fences — don’t work well.
 Instead, range riding is widely seen as the most effective nonlethal deterrent.

-It’s a job that is not conducive to timecards.
+It’s a job that is not conducive to time cards.

 “There is an expertise there and most people who engage in range riding are not experts and need to be schooled and trained by those who do it professionally,” said wolf expert and advocate Carter Niemeyer in a previous interview with The Spokesman-Review.
 “Where it gets off to a bad start is there is a pot of money. … People come running and say, ‘How do I get some of it?’ ”